dawnllo/mono-go/docs/index.md

 hero:
   name: "do.while"
-  text: "A VitePress Site"
+  text: "lifting the world."
-  tagline: My great project tagline
+  tagline: "provide a cli tool to download templates from reponsitories. and so on."
   actions:
     - theme: brand
       text: Markdown Examples